DHTMLX/docs-spreadsheet/docs/api/selection_setfocusedcell_method.md

 ### Description

-@short: sets focus on the specified cell
+@short: Sets focus on the specified cell

 ### Usage